 Geological research provides an understanding of issues associated with the physical Earth and skills which are in demand in today’s job market.
 Courses in geology provide the background for careers in geology, STEM teaching, public policy, and environmental risk assessment, among others.
-The geology graduate will have a detailed understanding of climate change, sustainability of the Earth’s resources and the close interplay between human activity and the environment.
+The geology graduate will have a detailed understanding of climate change, the sustainability of the Earth’s resources and the close interplay between human activity and the environment.

 We would like to bring your attention to an exciting new course for Fall 2019: